sheehan/closure-templates-resources/README.md

     var html = grails.views.task.show({name:'Pay bills', dateDue: '11/11/2011'});

-Then the html can be inserted into the DOM:
+The html can then be inserted into the DOM:

     document.getElementById('myContainer').innerHTML = html;